Ceramic vs Stainless Steel Cookware – Non-Toxic Guide

 8

-Cost effective.
+Cost-effective.
 Oven safe.
 May be linked to Alzheimer’s Disease.
 [6] Can leach into certain foods, especially when acidic.
 Can leave a metallic taste.

 Deceptive Marketing In Cookware